 Don’t miss: This Numberblocks gift set is a perfect companion toy to the show.

 In a world before lockdown, social distancing and bubbles, the Go Jetters spend their days visiting important historical sites around the world – and saving them from the evil clutches of Grandmaster Glitch.
 Oh, and their mentor is a disco-loving unicorn, Ubercorn, who provides funky facts about each location!
 Here are his best moments.

-Episode to watch: The Go Jetters rescue some cute critters in The Jigokudani Monkey Park, Japan (Series 1, ep 50) or try Stonehenge, England (Series 1, ep 3) for an adventure set closer to home.
+Episode to watch: The Go Jetters rescue some cute critters in The Jigokudani Monkey Park, Japan (Series 1, episode 50) or try Stonehenge, England (Series 1, episode 3) for an adventure set closer to home.